 - Since 2007, The Only Animal has affirmed a commitment to EDI.
 The pathway to equity, diversity and inclusion is not one intended to eliminate differences, but to accommodate them, celebrate them and integrate them into our organizational ecosystem.
 It is critical to our mission as a company that has solutionary impact on the climate crisis, that we produce vital, innovative, and conversation-provoking theatre that builds anti-racist and anti-oppressive practices into the foundation of our work.
 We vow to purposefully identify, discuss and challenge issues of oppression and discrimination and the impacts they have on our organization, its systems, and its people.

 - In the past 14 years, this has been demonstrated in our commitment and track record of hiring at least 50% of our artists on any given project as those from racialized and equity-seeking groups.
 Our board representation has also met this goal since 2015.
-In the past 3 years, this has focussed on leadership opportunities in the company, with mixed success with grant support that made those projects possible.
-IBPOC and equity-seeking arts leadership continues to be a focus of our work moving forward.

 - We instituted our Anti-Harassment Policy in 2018.